jharini/booknotes/system-design/system-design-interview/chapter25/README.md

 Given the assumptions, we can estimate the total number of objects the system can persist.
  * Let's use median size per object type to simplify calculation - 0.5mb for small, 32mb for medium, 200mb for large.
- * Given 100PB of storage (10^11 MB) and 40% of storage usage results in 0.68bil objects
+ * Given 100PB of storage (10^11 MB) and 40% of storage usage results in 0.68bil objects (10^11 x 0.4/ (0.2 x 0.5 MB + 0.6 x 32 MB + 0.2 x 200 MB) = 0.68 Bil)
  * If we assume metadata is 1kb, then we need 0.68tb space to store metadata info

 # Step 2 - Propose High-Level Design and Get Buy-In
 Let's explore some interesting properties of object storage before diving into the design:
  * Object immutability - objects in object storage are immutable (not the case in other storage systems).
-We may delete them or replace them, but no update.
+We may delete them or replace them, but no in-place update.
  * Key-value store - an object URI is its key and we can get its contents by making an HTTP call
  * Write once, read many times - data access pattern is writing once and reading many times.
 According to some Linkedin research, 95% of operations are reads
  * Support both small and large objects